kaaproject/kaa-rfcs/0019/README.md

                 "items":"string"
             },
             "default":[],
-            "doc":"List of metadata fields.
-If not specified all fields are included" }
+            "doc":"List of the endpoint metadata keys.
+If not specified all metadata will be returned" }
     ]
 }